-The Freedom of Information Act 2000 (FOIA) requires all public authorities to publish and maintain a Publication Scheme, which is a means of providing access to information which an authority proactively publishes.
-The Met Office Publication Scheme adopts the model publication scheme as approved by the Information Commissioner's Office.
+The Freedom of Information Act 2000 (FOIA) requires all public authorities to publish and maintain a Publication Scheme, which is a means of providing access to information an authority proactively publishes.
+The Met Office Publication Scheme adopts the model publication scheme approved by the Information Commissioner's Office.

 The classes of information will not generally include:

 The purpose of this scheme is to make the maximum amount of information readily available at minimum inconvenience and cost to the public.
-Charges made by the authority for routinely published material will be justified and transparent and kept to a minimum.
+Charges made by the authority for routinely published material will be justified and transparent, and kept to a minimum.

 Charges may be made for actual disbursements incurred such as:

 Charges may also be made for certain products and services we offer to the public and commercial customers.
 Further information regarding charges is contained in the Met Office's Pricing Schedule and Pricing Policy.